swarmpit/swarmpit/README.md

 ## Installation

 The only dependency for Swarmpit deployment is Docker with Swarm initialized, we are supporting Docker 1.13 and newer.
+Linux hosts on x86 and ARM architectures are currently supported.

 ### Package installer
 Installer is your guide to setup Swarmpit platform.
 For more details see the [installer](https://github.com/swarmpit/installer)